UNIVERSITY OF WISCONSIN River Falls

 The awards will be announced at the fall opening meeting each academic year.

-Each recipient of the award will receive $1,000 in an upcoming payday.
+Each recipient will receive their award in an upcoming payday.

 For more information: